bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/electronics.rst

 Bit Foot
 ========

-Der Bit Foot is a board to read 4 load cells on the foot of the robot and communicate over the dynamixel bus.
+The Bit Foot is a board to read 4 load cells on the foot of the robot and communicate over the dynamixel bus.

 * Schaltplan :download:`pdf <elektronik/bitfoot.pdf>`
 * PCB :download:`pdf <elektronik/bitfoot_pcb.pdf>`